Let's talk about Kent Libraries

 • A Life Line

-by Page turner, over 2 years ago
+by Page turner, almost 3 years ago

 I have always belonged to a Library.
 To walk through the door and just smell the books has always been an instant cure for tight shoulders and a stressed brow.
 And of course pure escapism to just lose yourself in the words of a favourite author or branch out into another life, another place, or another sound.